Australia fightback leaves Pivac future in doubt

 Faletau provided an expert finish on the right wing following a flowing move with Anscombe providing a classy conversion and slotting over a second penalty.

-Discipline troubles for Wallabies
+Discipline troubles hit Wallabies

 Adams produced heroics in defence, with a turnover and try-saving tackle on Australia flanker Jed Holloway.